 The gameplay can tend to feel more complex and clunky to an XCOM veteran as movement is not based on a grid, and mechs are much more than just a bar of HP to be depleted.
 The mechs have armor plating on various body parts that need to be whittled down before actually damaging their health pool.

 Which body part you choose to target and what direction the shot is coming from all matter a great deal.
 Most of the time, it can be the difference between immobilizing a mech, cutting off some of its arsenal, killing the pilot inside or blowing it up altogether.

 Each mech and pilot can be specialized for a specific role and purpose, with mechs split into four distinct classes: light, medium, heavy and assault.
 The level design, while not spectacular, has a role to play in combat, with hills, mountains, forests and other terrain features having a major impact on how you approach a situation and who will emerge victorious.

-As long as you’re willing to put up with a slow start and sometimes obtuse mechanics, the game feels all the more rich and satisfying once it all clicks together.
+As long as you’re willing to put up with a slow start and sometimes obtuse mechanics, this game like XCOM feels all the more rich and satisfying once it all clicks together.
 With dozens of stock mechs to choose from and so many more parts to mix and match, you’re sure to be able to build a satisfying death machine to trample over your enemies.